TheDreamLabUK/logseqSpringThing/README.md

 ### Modular Control Panel Architecture

-The client's user interface for settings and controls is primarily managed by the `LowerControlPanel.tsx` component.
-This panel uses a tabbed interface to organise different categories of settings and tools.
+The client's user interface for settings and controls is primarily managed by the `client/src/app/TwoPaneLayout.tsx` component, which uses `client/src/app/components/RightPaneControlPanel.tsx` for the right-hand side.
+The `client/src/components/layout/ControlPanel.tsx` component provides the tabbed interface for organizing different categories of settings and tools within the right pane.
 Some sections, like those within `SettingsSection.tsx`, support being "detached" into floating draggable windows.

 #### Component Structure

 The main UI is structured as follows:
-- **`LowerControlPanel.tsx`**: A two-pane layout.
+- **`RightPaneControlPanel.tsx`**: This component manages the content of the right pane, which includes:
-    - **Left Pane**: Contains tabs for core settings:
+    - Tabs for core settings:
         - Nostr Authentication (`NostrAuthSection.tsx`)
         - System Settings (`SystemPanel.tsx`)
         - Visualisation Settings (`VisualisationPanel.tsx`)
         - XR Settings (`XRPanel.tsx`)
         - AI Services Settings (`AIPanel.tsx`)
-    - **Right Pane**: Contains tabs for features/tools:
+    - Tabs for features/tools:
         - Embedded "Narrative Gold Mine" iframe.
         - Markdown Renderer (`MarkdownRenderer.tsx`) for displaying content.
         - LLM Query interface (basic textarea and button).
+- **`ControlPanel.tsx`**: This component provides the tabbed layout and manages the active tab within the `RightPaneControlPanel.tsx`.
 - **`SettingsSection.tsx`**: Used within panels (e.g., `VisualisationPanel.tsx`) to group related settings.
 Supports:
     - Collapsible sections.
     - Detaching into a draggable, floating window using `react-draggable`.